christofel04/ML-Web-App/README.md

 To create this Web- App User used [Piotr Plonski's Paper](https://www.deploymachinelearning.com/#fig:2) as references.

 The Web App is build using **Python , Django , and Flask Programming Languages**.
-The Machine Learning Models contained here can are:
+The Machine Learning Models contained here are:

 - Random Forest Classifier
 - XGBoost Classifier